Body jewelry materials: Amber

-Fauna
+Animal products

 Hand carved tusks made out of horn, these are normally worn in nasal septum piercings.

-Biological organic materials are quite common in the world of piercings and are what were used historically by many cultures.
-Like wood, they seem well suited as body jewelry as they are easily shaped and bone, horn, ivory etc. may be finished to an acceptably smooth surface.
-Biological organic materials seem to allow your body to "breathe".
-They get less cold than other hard solid materials due to their insulating properties during winter.
-However, like wood, they can dry and crack.
+Animal products such as bone, horn, and ivory are quite common in body jewelry and have been used by many cultures.
+Like wood, they are easily shaped and may be finished to an acceptably smooth surface.
+They also get less cold than other hard solid materials due to their insulating properties, but like wood they can dry and crack.